 This also means asking a lot of questions as soon as you get started.
 You may worry about being annoying, but asking questions is actually a great way to quickly understand the inner workings of your new company and also get on your boss’ good side.
 (Plus, science says it actually makes you sound smart.)

 While there are no bad questions, there are some that will boost your reputation better than others.
 For example, these six are worth asking in the first few days and weeks if you want to get ahead.

 First off, this shouldn’t be a one-time question.
 In fact, you should be asking this regularly of your new boss, if not daily.
 (And hopefully, they’re asking the same of you.)

 Why?
 Your boss is probably very busy, very stressed, or in some instances feels ignored or underappreciated, so making them feel noticed is an instant plus for you.
 And, it gives them a chance to open up.
 This could lead to more transparency and even more opportunity for you to get involved.

 Look, I’m aware that not every boss is going to take this kind of question and immediately become your confidante.
-But at the very least it’s a nice thing to ask, and that’s easy brownie points right there.
+But at the very least it’s a nice thing to ask, and that’ll help you build rapport.

 2. “What Can I Take Off Your Plate?”

 Their answer might be nothing.
 You’re just beginning to get ramped up, so it’s possible they’ll let you know when they’re ready to hand stuff off to you.

 But maybe they just haven’t thought about it, or they’re currently working on something that could use an extra set of hands.
 By asking rather than waiting for them, you make it easier for them to delegate—and shine a spotlight on your work ethic.